makesjs/makesjs.github.io/before-and-after-tasks.md

 The optional "before" task happens right before prompting questions, it can:

-1. turn on/off silent mode (aka unattended).
+1. silence the questions defined in `questions.js`.
+For example, "before" task can let user to choose a preset to skip detailed questionnaire.
-2. alter preselectedFeatures.
+2. override preselectedFeatures.
-3. alter predefinedProperties.
+3. override predefinedProperties.
 4. or maybe just print out some greetings.

 "before" task should also respect existing silent mode (aka unattended).